moggg/dotfiles/README.md

 # dotfiles
-This is my simple dotfiles setup, used primarily in OS X.
+This is my simple dotfiles setup for MacOS

-**install:** Checks to see if homebrew is installed, installs it if it's not and then moves .bashrc

-**.bashrc:** Sets the bash prompt and binds a few aliases
+**install:** Installs homebrew, oh-my-zsh and sets basic GitHub config

-**Brewfile:** List of programs for homebrew to install
+**Brewfile:** List of programs for brew to install

 ### Installing
 ```